Dates & Prices

 Explore one of the most beautiful mountain landscapes found anywhere in the world for its rich Alpine flora and colourful palette of butterflies!

-Explore one of the most beautiful mountain landscapes found anywhere in the world for its rich Alpine flora & colourful palette of butterflies!
+Join Martin Warren & Yiannis Christofides for a leisurely (mainly walking) week in one of the most beautiful mountain landscapes found anywhere in the world for its rich Alpine flora and colourful palette of butterflies!

 The Dolomites are a distinctive and beautiful area that takes its name from the crystalline magnesium limestone rocks that make up the peaks that tower vertically above the valleys.
 The shape of these mountains is unique having risen out of the sea around 250 million years ago.
 Ice and wind modelled the rocks creating the steep walls, towering spires and pinnacles typical of these mountains which have always been a source of wonder and a favourite destination of rock climbers.
 The crevices hold a distinctive flora of magnesium loving plants.